dacerron/navidraw/README.md

 # navidraw
-Plan a trip and visualize it in a natural and intuitive way
+Plan a trip and visualize it in a natural and intuitive way using the google maps API